ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-04-02-langchain-annotation.md

 evaluate a guideline to itself).
 On the other hand, the [Shnarch et al.
 (2018)](#shnarch2018unsupervised) performs the worst.

-I don't think there's anyting vital to conclude from these results.
+I don't think there's anything vital to conclude from these results.
 Perhaps it says something about how strict a guideline is?
 Maybe this can lead to experiments that investigate how similar guidelines are to one another.
 We usually measure text similarity via some cosine distance between the text's vectors.
-However, guidelines are *intentional*, and maybe something can be said about the products of these intentions, in this case, the annotations.
+However, guidelines are *intentional*, and maybe something can be said about the products of these intentions, which in this case, are the annotations.

 ## Highlighting relevant passages via embeddings